1024inc/engineering-blog/eng-paths/software_engineer_1.md

 </td></tr>
 <tr><td  markdown="1">

-- Has owned development, deployment, and improvements of multiple product features
+- Has owned development, deployment, and improvements of multiple product features.
-- Has paired with teammates on a regular cadence (once every one or two weeks is recommended) for 12+ months
+- Has paired with teammates on a regular cadence (once every one or two weeks is recommended) for 12+ months.
-- Has reviewed other engineers' contributions through pairing or PRs weekly for 6+ months
-- Has created Jira tasks to track their work
+- Has created Jira tasks to track their work.

 </td></tr>
 </table>